ExpediaDotCom/haystack-agent/README.md

 ### Haystack Agent Configuration
 The configuration readers are also implemented using the SPI design model.
 For now, we are only using file config provider that is implemented [here](https://github.com/ExpediaDotCom/haystack-agent/tree/master/config-providers/file).
-Below is an example configuration that loads a single agent provider that reads protobuf spans over GRPC.
+Below is an example configuration that loads a single agent provider that reads protobuf spans and blobs over GRPC.

-This span agent spins up a GRPC server listening on port 34000 and publishes, via the configured dispatchers.
-The sample configuration below configures both a Kinesis and a Kafka dispatcher.
+The span agent spins up a GRPC server listening on port 34000 and publishes, via the configured dispatchers.
+The sample configuration below configures all the three Kinesis, Kafka and HTTP dispatchers.

+The blob agent spins up a GRPC server listening on port 34001 and publishes, via the configured dispatchers.
+The sample configuration below configures AWS S3 dispatcher.

 The app or microservice needs to use a GRPC client to send messages to this haystack-agent.

 ```